Quantitative Introspection in Language Models: Tracking Emotive States Across Conversation: Discussion

 The generalization results should be read with care because they entail a methodological issue that is inherent to this framework: the same probe-training protocol does not guarantee equally valid probes across different models.
 This is not incidental to our paper; it is part of the problem we are trying to address.
 Contrastive linear probes are now widely used in interpretability research \citep{AlainBengio2016, Kim2018, Burns2022, GurneeTegmark2023, AzariaMitchell2023, Zou2023}, but they are far from being plug-and-play: they require careful choice of system prompts, training and evaluation examples, as well as the choice of layer to measure them from.
 If the quality of equivalent probes varies from model to model, then pure white-box comparison becomes fragile.
 At the same time, choosing a probe that works optimally in every architecture would make cross-model comparison much harder, because one would no longer be holding the measurement procedure fixed.
 We therefore chose a common probe-construction protocol tuned for the 3B model, as this was the main model used in our study, and used steering-sign checks as an additional validation filter.
 That choice makes comparison imperfect, but it also reveals something real about the difficulty of probe-based measurement itself \citep{Belinkov2022, Pimentel2020}.

 Even under that constraint, we find that introspective capacity generalizes to different model sizes and families.
 First, we find that introspective capacity grows with scale in two out of the four concepts we tested, reaching near-optimal introspection in the 8B LLaMA model (Fig.~5).
 Second, we replicate the core results outside the LLaMA family using the wellbeing concept in Qwen, while Gemma shows weaker but still detectable evidence.
-Therefore, we claim that introspective ability is not confined to a single architecture, at least for the concepts tested here.
+Therefore, we claim that introspective ability is not confined to a single architecture, at least for the wellbeing concept; we did not re-run the entire analysis pipeline for all concepts and models because of compute constraints.
 It is also important to note that we detected introspective ability in relatively small models.
 Much of the strongest prior evidence for mechanistically grounded introspection has involved larger or more heavily scaffolded systems, whereas our main experiments center on a 3B model and still recover causal and temporal structure \citep{JiAn2025, Rivera2025, Lindsey2026}.

 The scaling claim, however, should remain cautious.
 We tested only three model sizes within one family, all of them relatively small by current standards.
 Compute constraints did not allow us to perform these experiments in larger models.
 The present evidence is enough to say that introspection can improve with scale for some concepts, not that it follows a simple monotonic law across all concepts or architectures.
 Future work should expand on this search to make this assertion more general or show where it breaks down.